kitizl/Fractals/README.md

 There's a lot of stuff left to do.

+## KNOWN ISSUES
+- [ ] Algorithm breaks for non-square aspect ratios.
+Isn't a big enough deal right now for me to work on it.

 ## TODO

 - [ ] Change backend from Matplotlib to Pillow to directly draw onto a Canvas